The Golden Dogs: History

 Dave Azzolini is the songwriting force, supported by wife Jessica Grassia on drums (formerly on keys).
 Together they produce the band's live shows and recorded music.
 Their debut album Everything in 3 Parts, released on True North Records in 2004, began their rising popularity in the Toronto indie scene with the single "YEAH!"
-More popularity would come in 2006 when the band released their second album with True North Records Big Eye Little Eye.
+More popularity would come in 2006 when the band released their second album with True North Records, Big Eye Little Eye.
 The first two singles "Never Meant Any Harm" and "Construction Worker" were immortalized on video by French director Arno Salters.
-Big Eye Little Eye was released in the USA on August 16, 2007 on Yeproc Records.
+Big Eye Little Eye was released in the USA on August 16, 2007, on Yeproc Records.

-In 2008, the band had a busy year in the USA touring with the likes of, most notably, Feist, Sloan.
+In 2008, the band had a busy year in the US touring with the likes of, most notably, Feist, Sloan.
 Later in that year, the band parted ways with True North Records and spent most of 2009 writing and recording their third full-length album, Coat of Arms, which was recorded by Carlin Nicholson and Mike O'Brien, members of Zeus.
 Some members of The Golden Dogs appeared on much of Zeus' album Say Us.
-"Coat of Arms" was released on Nevado Records in Canada and Dine Alone Records in the USA.
+Coat of Arms was released on Nevado Records in Canada and Dine Alone Records in the US.